Forecasting Quantum Observables: A Compressed Sensing Approach with Performance Guarantees: Experiments

-\textbf{Performance on first certification.} Fig.~\ref{fig:bars} shows the distribution of forecasting errors at the \emph{first} certification (the first $k \in \{10,\dots,160\}$ that meets the criteria in Sec.~\ref{sec:certification_anm}).
+\textbf{Certification reliability using a small number of measurements.} In practice, we are often interested in predicting the TE dynamics using a small number of measurements.
+Fig.~\ref{fig:bars} shows the distribution of the \emph{average} forecasting error (as defined in Eq.~\eqref{eq:objective}) at the \emph{first} certification (the smallest $k \in \{10,\dots,160\}$ that meets the criteria in Sec.~\ref{sec:certification_anm}).
 Overall, the algorithms exhibit similar behavior.
-For exact TEs, Prony and OMP achieve errors below 0.05 and 0.1 in approximately 50\% and 75\% of cases, respectively.
+For instance, with exact TEs, Prony and OMP achieve errors below 0.05 and 0.1 in approximately 50\% and 75\% of cases, respectively.
 For noisy TEs, the proportion of forecasts with errors below 0.05 drops sharply, and both Prony and OMP achieve errors below 0.1 in only about 50\% of cases.

-These results contrast with the high SC rates in Table~\ref{table:results_SC}, possibly due to insufficient measurements used during spectral estimation or certification.
+These results contrast with the results in Table~\ref{table:results_SC}, possibly due to insufficient measurements used during spectral estimation or certification.
 To investigate this, Fig.~\ref{fig:bars_filtered} shows forecasting errors for first certifications issued only after 30 or more measurements.
 Performance improves noticeably: for exact TEs, Prony achieves errors below 0.05 and 0.1 in 83.4\% and 93.4\% of cases, respectively, while OMP achieves the same thresholds in 76\% and 100\% of cases.
-For noisy TEs, all algorithms reduce the proportion of forecasts with errors exceeding 0.1 (cf.~Fig.~\ref{fig:bars} and Fig.~\ref{fig:bars_filtered}), with OMP achieving errors below 0.1 and 0.15 in 75\% and 97\% of cases, respectively.
+For noisy TEs, all algorithms increase the proportion of forecasts with errors exceeding 0.1 (cf.~Fig.~\ref{fig:bars} and Fig.~\ref{fig:bars_filtered}), with OMP achieving errors below 0.1 and 0.15 in 75\% and 97\% of cases, respectively.

 These results indicate that a sufficiently large number of measurements is crucial for reliable certification; while the minimum is unknown, monitoring stability, as suggested in \cite[Sec.~III-C]{erpenbeck2025compact}, or setting a minimum measurement threshold (e.g., $k \ge 30$) can significantly enhance performance.